Doping a fractional quantum anomalous Hall insulator: Fate of the Jain state under doping: preliminaries

 With spatial localization excluded, we return to the clean parton effective theory and analyze the effects of doping.
 In this paper we explore the simplest possibility, namely that there is a single parton band that is partially filled in the doped system.
 This will enable us to describe some (but certainly not all) possible fates of the doped FQAH state.
 In principle, the band structure of $f_i$ is non-universal and can take arbitrarily complicated forms.
 When different bands overlap, doping affects the mean-field states of all three partons, thereby complicating the analysis.

 Thus we proceed under a ``single active parton" assumption: all the parton bands near the chemical potential are well-separated in energy, so that hole-doping only affects the top valence band associated with one of the three partons, leaving the incompressible states formed by the remaining two partons unmodified.
-Since the mean-field Chern insulators formed by $f_2$ and $f_3$ have the same Chern number, doping into $f_2$ and $f_3$ give identical predictions for the universal low energy physics.
+Since the mean-field Chern insulators formed by $f_2$ and $f_3$ have the same Chern number, activating $f_2$ and $f_3$ give identical predictions for the universal low energy physics.
 We are thus left with two distinct possibilities -- activating $f_1$ or activating $f_2/f_3$.
-Physically, these correspond to doping distinct anyons into the system.
 In Sections~\ref{sec:scenario1_SC} and \ref{sec:scenario2_FL}, we consider these two possibilities for the simplest case where $\nu = 2/3$ ($p = -2$).
 The generalization to arbitrary $p$ is straightforward and will be treated in Appendix~\ref{app:generalization}.
-As demonstrated before, at $\nu = 2/3$, $f_1^\dagger$ corresponds to an anyon with physical charge $q = \frac{1}{3}$ and self-statistics $-\frac{\pi}{3}$.
-We will denote this the $a_{\frac{1}{3}}$ anyon.
-The anti-particle of this anyon (corresponding to $f_1$) has charge $q = - \frac{1}{3}$ and self-statistics $\theta = -\frac{\pi}{3}$, and we will denote it $\bar{a}_{\frac{1}{3}}$.
-The $f_2/f_3$ field corresponds to an anyon with physical charge $q = \frac{2}{3}$ and self-statistics $\frac{2\pi}{3}$.
-We will denote it $a_{\frac{2}{3}}$, and its antiparticle as $\bar{a}_{\frac{2}{3}}$.